oxi-dev0/fpacker/README.md

 # fpacker
- A simple library to package a directory into a single file
+ A small c++ library to package a directory into a single file